open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Sender a notification.
 2. Use case ends.

 5a.
-Configuration has no CDOC2 key capsule transmission servers:
+Configuration has no CDOC 2.0 key capsule transmission servers:

 1. Client creates a container in the target path and adds a header with key capsules.
 2. Use case continues from step 11.

 5b.
-Configuration has a default CDOC2 key capsule transmission server:
+Configuration has a default CDOC 2.0 key capsule transmission server:

 1. Use case continues from step 7.

 6a.
-Sender chooses to not use the CDOC2 key capsule transmission server:
+Sender chooses to not use the CDOC 2.0 key capsule transmission server:

 1. Client creates a container in the target path and adds a header with key capsules.
 2. Use case continues from step 11.